Margaret Noble (artist): Early life and education

 The daughter of artist Jill Hosmer, Noble was born in Waco, Texas, and grew up in the City Heights neighborhood of San Diego, moving there in 1982 at the age of 9.
 Her youth in City Heights has been described as "dependent on welfare, captivated by hip-hop and dance music, among racially diverse neighbors."
+Immersed in 1990s rave culture, Noble learned to DJ for clubs and parties.
 She earned a BA in philosophy from the University of California at San Diego in 2002, and an MFA in sound art at the School of the Art Institute of Chicago in 2007.

 Career

 As a house music disc jockey, Noble performed at underground clubs internationally and in Chicago, Illinois, where she spent five years as a DJ.
 In 2007, she moved to San Diego to teach media production at High Tech High School in Point Loma while continuing her sound art practice.

 She collaborated in 2011 with math teacher David Stahnke in the "Illuminated Mathematics" project, winning second place in knowledge building and critical thinking, among twelve educators who represented the U.S. at Microsoft's Global Learning Forum.
 They went on to win first place in "Knowledge Building and Critical Thinking" category of the Global Forum Educator Awards.

+In 2021, Noble began teaching 12th grade Digital Art at High Tech High Mesa.
+Her students engage in community-based art as well as learn coding, animation, and explore digital design.